How to save money: 33 tips to jump-start savings

 • Try DIYing gifts.
 Buying gifts can eat into your budget.
 But you could still give great gifts at a fraction of the cost by taking a do-it-yourself approach.

-How to save money in a nutshell
+Key takeaways: How to save money

 There’s no one way to save.
 You could start by making small changes, like sticking to a shopping list or adjusting your thermostat by a few degrees.
 Then you could make bigger moves, like setting up regular contributions to a retirement account.